 Functionality

-The FORMAT_DATE function converts a date value into a string representation based on a specified format code.
+The FORMAT_DATE function converts a date value into a string based on a format code you enter in the value field.
+Use it on date attributes such as a sale start or end date.

 Return value